alexandru-cazacu/chat-5ai-castelli/ChatProject/README.md

         "birthday": "value",
         "sex": "value",
         "mail": "value",
-        "username": "value"
+        "username": "value",
         "password": "value"
     }
 ]
 ```
-If you modify the username but this is already taken it return a same Error JSON [POST New User]
+If you modify the username but this is already taken it return a same Error JSON [POST New User](#post-new-user)

 ## DELETE User